camunda-consulting/camunda-7-code-examples/snippets/migrate-third-party-to-camunda/README.md

   }
 ```

-We exchanged the behavior always when the MIGRATION_SCENARIO extension property is set.
+We always exchange the behavior when the MIGRATION_SCENARIO extension property is set.

-The [MigrationEnabledCallActivityBehavior](src/main/java/com/camunda/demo/migration/MigrationEnabledCallActivityBehavior.java) is a bit more complex but basically extends the current behavior by a switch which not only can start process instances in the none start event, but also in the migration scenarios.
+The [MigrationEnabledCallActivityBehavior](src/main/java/com/camunda/demo/migration/MigrationEnabledCallActivityBehavior.java) is a bit more complex but basically extends the current behavior by a switch which can not only start process instances in the none start event, but also in the migration scenarios.
 The basic code parts are:

 ```java
    // existing behavior omitted